How Long Does Kratom Stay in Your System?

 In urine

-Urine is the most common test and the longest-window for kratom.
-Standard 5- and 10-panel employment drug tests don’t screen for kratom, you’d need a specific kratom panel, which is rare in Canada.
+Urine wins for the longest window.
+It’s also the most common test by far.
+One catch.
+Standard 5- and 10-panel employment tests don’t screen for kratom.
+You’d need a specific kratom panel.
+And those?
+Rare in Canada.

 In blood